About Wicked Campers Australia

 The Verdict

-Wicked Campers in 2026 is a budget operator with a genuinely wide network, a fleet that now ranges from entry-level to legitimately capable 4WD rigs, and an aesthetic that polarises opinion.
+Wicked Campers today is a budget operator with a genuinely wide network, a fleet that now ranges from entry-level to legitimately capable 4WD rigs, and an aesthetic that polarises opinion.
 The art is the brand.
 If it is not your thing, there are quieter vans at similar prices elsewhere.
 But if you want to park at Uluru in a van covered in a screaming eagle and not pay luxury prices to do it, Wicked remains the original and still one of the best-networked operators in the country.

 Frequently Asked Questions